A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

-This defines the \emph{nerve functor} $\N\colon \Crs \to \Simp$.\end{Definition} For us, one of the most useful facts about the nerve functor is the following. \begin{Proposition}[Brown-Higgins] The nerve functor, $\N\colon \Crs \to \Simp$, is right adjoint to the fundamental crossed complex functor, $\Pi\colon \Simp \to \Crs$. \end{Proposition} \begin{proof} See \cite[Theorem 2.4]{brown_higgins_classifying}.\end{proof} Given a simplicial set, $S$, and crossed complex, $\A$, we, thus, have a bijection, natural in both $S$ and $\A$.
+This also defines the \emph{nerve functor} $\N\colon \Crs \to \Simp$.\end{Definition} For us, one of the most useful facts about the nerve functor is the following. \begin{Proposition}[Brown-Higgins] The nerve functor, $\N\colon \Crs \to \Simp$, is right adjoint to the fundamental crossed complex functor, $\Pi\colon \Simp \to \Crs$. \end{Proposition} \begin{proof} See \cite[Theorem 2.4]{brown_higgins_classifying}, or combine Theorem \ref{Th:fundCRS-coend} (which is also in \textit{loc. cit.}) with the Nerve-Realisation Paradigm in \cite[Proposition 3.2.2]{loregian_2021}. \end{proof} Given a simplicial set, $S$, and crossed complex, $\A$, we, thus, have a bijection, natural in both $S$ and $\A$.